Some links in this post may be affiliate links

 Place the set up in a warm, shaded place until the new Blue-flowered Torch Bromeliad is well established.

-Ensure the plant is well supported as it has a small root system and it may topple over.
+Ensure that the plant is well supported as it has a small root system and it may topple over.

 If the Blue-flowered Torch Bromeliad has flowered, then rotting and death of rosette which bore the flower-stalk is natural to give room for the new plants.
+Remove the dead foliage by cutting at the base with a clean knife or a pair of scissors to keep the plant neat.